KiweeEu/shopware-kubernetes-dev/README.md

 * For Minikube, a recommended setting is `skipPush: true`.
 DevSpace won't push images to the container registry then.
   Locally the image is accessible via the local Docker daemon.
   This speeds up deployments significantly.
 You will find this setting in `devspace.yaml` at `images.app-server.image.docker`.
+* If you have your custom `composer.json`, `composer.lock` or `auth.json` (to authenticate with the shopware store), copy these
+  3 files into the directory `docker/shopware`.
+They are going to be used for the Shopware container image build.
+  You can omit this step if you are starting the new project.
+Then the defaults are used.

 ### Deployment to remote cluster
 * You need a container registry to push the app-server images to.